Professional Services Maturity Model

 Talent

-The ability to attract, hire, motivate, and retain high quality employees and subcontractors.
+The ability to attract, hire, develop, deploy and retain high-quality professional services talent.

 Service